Willesley: 19th and 20th centuries

-The church
+Church of St Thomas

-The church of St Thomas dates from the 14th century with a tower added in 1845.
-The glass is modern heraldic but with some older glass too.
-Monuments in the church include one dated 1505 to John and Maria Abney, another to George and Ellen Abney dated 1571 and a Lt.
+The church dates from the 14th century, with a tower added in 1845.
+The glass is modern heraldic, but includes some older glass.
+Monuments in the church include one dated 1505 to John and Maria Abney; another to George and Ellen Abney, dated 1571; (Note: The 1571 date refers to Ellen's death; George died in 1577.) and a Lt.
 General Sir Charles Hastings' black and white marble tomb who died in 1823.

-[Note: The 1571 date listed above was Ellen's death.
-George died in 1577.]

 The parish register started in 1677.
-In the 19th century, the church could seat 100 after its seats and pulpit were replaced in 1883 by the Earl of Loudoun.
-The Earls of Loudoun inherited the manor of Willesley after the Second Baronet died without children.
+In the 19th century, the church could seat 100, after its seats and pulpit were replaced in 1883 by the Earl of Loudoun.
+The Earls of Loudoun inherited the manor of Willesley, after the Second Baronet died without children.